ACEsuit/ACEpotentials.jl/docs/src/tutorials/molly.md

 which is exported by ACEpotentials.

-## Things to know about Molly
+### Things to know about Molly

 Molly expects units to be defined.
-Our fitting procedure does not define units, so in order to use Molly, units need to be defined.
+Our fitting procedure does not define units (implicitly we use eV and eV and Å), so in order to use Molly, units need to be defined.
 This is done by wrapping potentials to a structure that holds units in addition to the potential.
 The units used are defined in [Unitful](https://github.com/PainterQubits/Unitful.jl), which is exported by default.

 To wrap units for a potential you can use `load_ace_model` function, which can take in a potential you have just fitted as an input.
-You can also load `json` or `yace` potential files.
+You can also load `json` or `yaml` potential files exported from `ACEpotentials.jl` or `ACE1.jl`.

 ```julia
 pot_with_units = load_ace_model( potential_with_no_units )